resun-c/django-auth0-engine/README.md

 See the [SessionAuthMiddleware](docs/reference/md/middleware.md#class-sessionauthmiddleware) documentation for details.

-### HeaderAuthMiddleware
+#### 3.3.2.
+HeaderAuthMiddleware

 To authenticate the requests of your API, use this middleware.
-It is like `SessionAuthMiddleware`, but instead of using sessions, it uses the Bearer token from the Authorization header for authentication.
+It is like `SessionAuthMiddleware`, but instead of using sessions, it uses the `Bearer` token from the `Authorization` header for authentication.

 To use it, add this to your `MIDDLEWARE` list: